siemens/kas/docs/userguide.rst

 for this configuration entries.
 We assume that your configuration file is part of a ``meta-custom`` repository/layer.
-This way its possible to overwrite or append entries in files that include this configuration by naming an entry the same (overwriting) or using a unused name (appending).
+This way its possible to overwrite or append entries in files that include this configuration by naming an entry the same (overwriting) or using an unused name (appending).

 Including in-tree configuration files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Its currently possible to include kas configuration files from the same
+It's currently possible to include kas configuration files from the same
 repository/layer like this:

 .. code-block:: yaml